-What statement best characterizes your city's current status in terms of coordinating afterschool programs?

-- a.
-My city is not coordinating afterschool programs nor is it currently planning to do so. - b.
+Wh at statement best characterizes your city's current status in terms of coordinating afterschool programs? \bigcirc a.
+My city is not coordinating afterschool programs nor is it currently planning to do so. \bigcirc b.
 My city is in the initial process of planning to coordinate afterschool programs but has not begun to implement any of the coordination strategies just mentioned.
-[Repeat strategies if necessary.] - c.
-My city has implemented some of the coordination strategies. - O d.
+[Repeat strategies if necessary.] \bigcirc c.
+My city has implemented some of the coordination strategies. \bigcirc d.
 My city has a highly coordinated approach to afterschool programs.

-This is all we need to know right now.
-This study will only include cities where coordination has been implemented.
-Thank you for your time and interest.
+2. [To be completed by the FHI 360 interviewer.]
+Enter the city: To be completed by the FHI 360 intervie wer.]
+Enter the sta re:

-(Note to researchers: Read this script AFTER asking question #4 below)

-We would appreciate your help by completing a confidential survey that will take approximately 15-20 minutes.
+(Note to researchers: Read this script AFTER asking question #4 below) We would appreciate your help by completing a confidential survey that will take approximately 15-20 minutes.
 You can complete it online or we can interview you by phone.
 Do you have a preference?
 If you agree to participate we will explain the survey in greater detail.
 If respondent requests on-line survey: I will send you a link to the survey in an email.
 I would just like to verify the best email address to use.
 If respondent requests an interview: Do you have 20-30 minutes now or would you like to schedule the interview for another time?

-4. To your knowledge, in approximately what year did your city begin afterschool coordination efforts? (enter approximate year or don't know)
+4. To your knowledge, in approximately what year did your city begin afterschool coordination efforts? (enter approximate year or don't know) 5.
+[To be completed by the FHI 360 interviewer.]
+Enter the city: 6.
+[To be completed by the FHI 360 interviewer.]
+Enter the state: